 2012-13: Phillips appeared in nine games for Michigan Tech as a freshman.
 He made one start in the first three months of the season – a 2-1 loss to Northern Michigan on December 4th – but showed glimpses of his potential in three March starts for the Huskies.
 Phillips stopped 36 of 37 shots in a 5-1 win over first-place St. Cloud State on March 2nd and stopped all 22 shots in a shutout win over Colorado College six days later.
 He finished the year 2-2 with a 2.40 goals against and .907 save percentage.
 Michigan Tech was 12th in the WCHA and lost to North Dakota in a three game first round series in the WCHA tournament.
 Phillips started the first game of the series; allowing 5 goals on 24 shots in a 5-3 loss.

-Phillips is in his freshman season at Western Michigan University.
+Phillips will play his junior season at Western Michigan University in 20214-15.